phods/raspiot/README.md

 dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=PARTUUID=04ceb741-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait init=/bin/sh
 ```

-Make sure it is all one line!
+3- Make sure it is all one line!
 Save the text file and eject the SD card from the PC.

-Step 4 – Reset the Pi Password
+4– Reset the Pi Password
 Insert the card into the Pi with a monitor and keyboard connected.
 Power up the Pi.
 There may be a delay but you should be presented with a cursor.

 At the prompt type the following command :